 The following Historic Hotels and experiences allow you to step back in time within the halls and cabins of our nation’s builders and strivers.

-Stay overnight where the spirits of those who fought in the American Revolution, fended off hostile neighbors, shipped felled trees, instituted a summer camp for intellectuals, worked on the first computers, and more, can still be felt.
+Stay overnight where the spirits of those who fought in the American Revolution, fended off hostile neighbors, shipped felled trees, instituted a summer camp for intellectuals, and more, can still be felt.

 Colonial Inn (1716)–Concord MA